Intense competition is putting pressure on machine builders to deliver machines with higher output, reduced operating costs, and increased safety.

-Specialisation studies (60 ECTS credits) include topics on mechatronics, electrical motion control systems, machine dynamics and simulation, fatique design.
+Specialisation studies (60 ECTS credits) include topics on mechatronics, electrical motion control systems, machine dynamics and simulation, fluid power, and fatigue design.

-Minor studies (25 ECTS credits) include alternative minor studies from laser processing or advanced materials engineering.
+Minor studies (25 ECTS credits) deal alternatively with laser processing or advanced materials engineering.

 Double degree studies for students from partner universities

 Students from partner universities are able to study as double degree students at LUT.
 Students admitted to the double degree programme receive a degree certificate from two universities after they have fulfilled the degree requirements of both universities.

 The Mechatronic System Design programme's double degree partner universities are:

 - Chinese Academy of Sciences, Institute of Plasma Physics, China